xli1224/stephenmcd.github.com/_posts/tumblr/2010-09-28-on-modern-web-development.md

 hundreds if not thousands.
 This is a great selling point to technical decision makers - the ability to quickly and easily hire developers when the need arises is critical.
 But what of the quality of these developers?
-An interesting question to pose is why a developer who specializes in .NET or PHP chose their particular technology.
+An interesting question to pose is why a developer who specialises in .NET or PHP chose their particular technology.
 Answer: because that's what everyone else uses.
 You certainly won't find a developer who has gone out and thoroughly investigated a broad range of different languages coming back and choosing